d3b4g/leonids/_posts/2020-06-9-chainsaw.md

                 generate(username,password)
 ```

 This script generate the RSA keys and sent it via proton mail.
-Lets look for these keys, we might find the keys stored in somewhere.This comment "distributing keys over Protonmail" is a interesting one.
-T
+Lets look for these keys, we might find the keys stored in somewhere.

 ###### InterPlanetary File System